Edwin N. Clark: World War II

+Post-war

 After the war, Clark returned to private consulting work but continued to serve Eisenhower.
 In the late 1940s, in conjunction with a small group of liberal Republicans, including Russell Davenport and Senator James Duff, Clark worked for Eisenhower's presidential candidacy.
 As part of this planning group, Clark shuttled back and forth between the U.S. and Europe to ensure the secrecy of discussions with Eisenhower.
 The material documents Eisenhower's early interest in the presidency and a 1951 meeting between Taft and Eisenhower.
 Documentation includes correspondence and Clark's memoir.

 In 1949, Clark undertook a second project for Eisenhower when asked to consider a means of assisting the financially distressed American Military Institute.
 Discussions resulted in a plan to reorganize the Institute under the auspices of Columbia University and broaden its scope to include the study of war and peace.
 Eventually Columbia established a separate Institute of War and Peace Studies, leaving the American Military Institute to secure other funding arrangements.
 There is extensive documentation of Clark's efforts to establish the Institute of War and Peace Studies.
 He remained in contact with the Institute until the mid-1950s.

 In 1951, Clark became involved in a third Eisenhower project, Jo Davidson's bust of Eisenhower.
 Through Clark's efforts, a bust was placed at the U.S. Military Academy in 1953.
 A year later a second bust was placed at the Royal Military College at Sandhurst.
 Then in 1980, Clark became involved in a controversy over the illegal reproduction of the bust.

 Last, Clark served Eisenhower in the latter stages of the 1952 campaign by submitting a memorandum on U.S. Pacific policy, which he later elaborated to include mutual security matters.
 The documentation consists of the memorandum and a small quantity of related material.

 In 1949, Clark became involved in the Institute for Creative Research, a public policy group organized by Russell Davenport.
 In 1953, Clark's consulting firm undertook an economic survey of the Dominican Republic.
 This study was completed in 1954 and submitted to Eisenhower in February 1955.
 Last, in 1958 Clark joined a group of businessmen and scientists promoting the establishment of the International Institute for Scientific Research and the European Research Institute.
 This led to a memorandum, "Plan for Scientific Cooperation in the Free World", which Clark sent to Eisenhower in April 1959.
 Eisenhower's science adviser, however, reviewed the proposal unfavorably.